 Tempe Town Lake racing generally makes a little money because the races are inexpensive to stage and because we’re able to share the cost of committee boats with the club’s educational subsidiary, the Arizona Sailing Foundation (ASF).

 Entry fees don’t begin to cover the expenses of Lake Pleasant racing because it’s expensive to maintain and store the boats.
 Since racing is at the heart of AYC activities, the club makes it a top priority to invest to keep the racing program running at a very high level.

 Some other events produce a small net loss, but we believe that they’re good for the health of the club and think that this is a good use of dues money.
-For instance, the end-of-year party in 2013 lost about $1,400, but we knew that going in and wanted to keep dinner costs as low as possible to encourage people to attend.

 Other costs include the necessary infrastructure, such as the website, online registration, and insurance.